 - 12 Ways to Get Excited About Camping

 - Must-Sees in Michigan for Family Fun

-If you’re one of the many people who didn’t grow up camping, your first trip – especially one with kids – might be a little intimidating.
-You’re out in the wild, there’s so much gear, and how do you know what to bring?
+If you’re one of the many people who didn’t grow up camping, your first trip—especially one with kids—might be a little intimidating.

-Parents, have no fear: it can actually be quite easy and satisfying to successfully go camping with the kids for the first time.
+Parents, have no fear: It can actually be quite easy and satisfying to go camping with the kids for the first time.
 And who knows, after you’ve gone once, you might want to go again and again.
-After playing in the dirt, sleeping under the stars, and eating a bucket of hot and sticky S’mores, the kids certainly will!
+After playing in the dirt, sleeping under the stars and eating s’mores, the kids certainly will!

-1. Go car camping.
 If your children are young (under 10) you will appreciate having a car full of gear and supplies at your disposal.
-Once you’ve determined that you are driving to your campsite (as opposed to hiking there with backpacks) pick somewhere within easy driving distance – one that your children can handle without getting too antsy.
+Once you’ve determined that you are driving to your campsite (as opposed to hiking there with backpacks) pick somewhere within easy driving distance—one that your children can handle without getting too antsy.
 If they’re exhausted from the drive alone, they’ll be no fun out in the woods.
-And don’t forget to pick a good time of year to go; summer is the most popular because of warm conditions, but don’t rule out the spring or early fall, as long as the nights aren’t too cold.
+And don’t forget to pick a good time of year to go; summer is the most popular because of warm conditions, but don’t rule out spring or early fall, as long as the nights aren’t too cold.

-2. Call ahead and reserve a campsite.
 This is a must.
 The last thing you want to do is show up without a reservation and be told that there are no sites available.
 Look online for county and state parks that offer campsite reservations.
 Many will allow you to make the reservation and handle the payment online.
-The cost is low – under $50 in most places – but be sure to inquire about parking rates, the hours of ranger service, and what the facilities offer.
+The cost is low—under $50 in most places—but be sure to inquire about parking rates, the hours of ranger service and what the facilities offer.

 - Sleeping bags, pillows

 - Sleeping pads